Ondraba/fisherman/README.md

 - async ready left and right composition
 - reader, either and maybe monad by functions
 - async ready monad inspired composition
-- composition helpers like composition ready IF or composition injection
+- helpers like composition ready IF or composition injection

 ## Examples: